Edu4rdSHL/based.fish/README.md

 # A context-based autocompletion plugin for the Fish shell

 based.fish is a lightweight Fish plugin that provides context-based autocompletion for commands, options, and arguments.
 It enhances the default Fish shell completion system by offering more intelligent and context-aware suggestions.
-For example, it suggests commands based on the frequency of use, date of use, and the context of the current command line such as the path where you are, the command you are typing, etc.
+For example, it suggests commands based on the frequency of use, date of use, and the context of the current command line such as the path where you are, the command you are typing, etc. See the [other tools](#other-tools) section for a comparison with similar tools.

-**Important:** this project was mainly born because I wrongly thought that [atuin](https://atuin.sh/) didn't offered per-directory completions, but it actually does.
-So, if you are looking for a more complete solution that also includes history management, I recommend checking out [atuin](https://atuin.sh/).
-However, if you are looking for a lightweight and simple solution that purely focuses on context-based autocompletion, this plugin is a great choice.

 ## Features

 - Context-aware autocompletion for commands, options, and arguments.
+- Supports combining different history sources, such as the current working directory, the global suggestions, and the previous command.
+- Directory-aware completions that take into account the current working directory.
 - Integration with fzf for a better selection experience.
 - Easy installation and setup with Fisher.
 - Support for importing existing Fish history.
 - Customizable configuration options to tailor the behavior of the plugin.
-- Directory-aware completions that take into account the current working directory.
 - Statistics about command usage, such as most frequently used commands, options, and arguments.
 - Customizable keybindings for navigating and selecting completions.
 - Support for disabling fuzzy matching and confirmation prompts.